3eif/CoronaCord/README.md

 * <img src="./imgs/example5.PNG" alt="Image">

 ## Self Hosting
-Self hosting Ear Tensifier is not supported and no help will be provided.
+Self hosting CoronaCord is not supported and no help will be provided.
 I am not responsible or liable for any self hosted clones of CoronaCord.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details